tamarin-prover/tamarin-prover/src/012_limitations.md

 <!--
 TODO:
-  * Warning - Virtualised Tamarin has significant overhead due to Haskell virtualisation 'bad stuff' (seems to make a lot of system calls) [Ask Cas/Dennis/Kevin for more on this]
+  * Warning - Virtualised Tamarin has significant overhead due to Haskell virtualization 'bad stuff' (seems to make a lot of system calls) [Ask Cas/Dennis/Kevin for more on this]

 -->